rust-lang/rfcs/text/0000-non-ascii-idents.md

 Note: A fast way to implement this is to compute `skeleton` for each identifier once and place the result in a hashmap as a key.
 If one tries to insert a key that already exists check if the two identifiers differ from each other.
 If so report the two confusable identifiers.

+## Exotic codepoint detection

+A new `less_used_codepoints` lint is added to the compiler.
+The default setting is to `warn`.

+The lint is triggered by identifiers that contain a codepoint that is not part of the set of "Allowed" codepoints as described by [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 3.1 General Security Profile for Identifiers][TR39Allowed].

+Note: New Unicode versions update the set of allowed codepoints.
+Additionally the compiler authors may decide to allow more codepoints or warn about those that have been found to cause confusion.

+## Mixed script detection

+A new `mixed_script_idents` lint is added to the compiler.
+The default setting is to `warn`.

+The lint is triggered by identifiers that do not qualify for the "Moderately Restrictive" identifier profile specified in [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 5.2 Restriction-Level Detection][TR39RestrictionLevel].

+Note: The definition of "Moderately Restrictive" can be changed by future versions of the Unicode standard to reflect changes in the natural languages used or for other reasons.

 ## Adjustments to the "bad style" lints

 Rust [RFC 0430] establishes naming conventions for Rust ASCII identifiers.
 The *rustc* compiler includes lints to promote these recommendations.